yujie0505/dotfiles/README.md

 ### instructions
 - useful instructions
-  - motions
+  - motion
     - `0`  : go to the first column
     - `$`  : go to the end of line
     - `^`  : go to the first non-blank char of line
+  - files
+    - `:saveas <path/to/file>` : save to `<path/to/file>`
+    - `:x` : save and quit
+    - `ZZ` : save and quit
+    - `ZQ` : quit without saving
   - modify
     - `x`  : delete the char under cursor
+	- `s`  : delete the char under cursor and enter insert mode
 	- `r`  : replace the char under cursor
-	- `dd` : delete a line
 	- `yy` : copy the line
 	- `p`  : paste last delete or copy
-  - files
-    - `:saveas <path/to/file>` : save to `<path/to/file>`
-    - `:x` : save and quit
-    - `ZZ` : save and quit
-    - `ZQ` : quit without saving
-  - INSERT mode
     - `i`  : insert before cursor
     - `a`  : insert after cursor(append)
+	- `dw` :  delete from cursor to the end of the word
-    - `cw` : replace from cursor to the end of the word
+    - `cw` : replace from cursor to the end of the word and enter insert mode
 - advanced instructions
   - character
     - `gUU`: make the line uppercase